bytecodeman/IP2Name/readme.md

     # UNCOMPRESS specifies the external program to call if you want to uncompress log files that are
     # compressed using a format other than gzip.
-    # See http://www.analog.cx/docs/logfile.html#UNCOMPRESS for more info

     UNCOMPRESS *.zip ("winzip32 -e filename[.zip])

     # TO specifies the final timestamp that will be considered in a log file analysis.
     # It is used when the percent specifiers are used in log file names.
     # If no TO command line is found, RDNSLOGS assumes the current time when these programs are executed.
-    # See http://www.analog.cx/docs/include.html#FROMTO for more info

     TO +00+00+00:0000